scottdillon/TIF-Stack/README.md

 run cmd influx bucket list
 ```

 - `start_over` - DANGER!
 This command will wipe your grafana and influx container volumes.
 Use this to start over and set the project up again.
+Note that it will NOT delete your Caddy data volume so you will not need to reload the root.crt file into your local trusted CA.

 - `wipe_telegraph` - If you need to configure telegraph and rebuild the container, use this followed by `docker-compose up -d`